collectiveidea/twirp-rails/README.md

 Make serving a Twirp RPC Services as easy and familiar as Rails controllers.
 Add a few helpful abstractions, but don't hide Twirp, Protobufs, or make it seem too magical.

-Out of the box, the `twirp` gem makes it easy to add services, but it feels clunky coming from Rails REST-ful APIs.
-We make it simple to build full-feautured APIs.
+Out of the box, the [`twirp` gem](http://github.com/github/twirp-ruby) makes it easy to add Services, but it feels clunky coming from Rails REST-ful APIs.
+We make it simple to build full-featured APIs.
 Hook in authorization, `before_action` and more.

 Extracted from a real, production application with many thousands of users.